OpenMage/magento-lts/README.md

 For full list of changes, you can [compare tags](https://github.com/OpenMage/magento-lts/compare/1.9.4.x...20.0).

 ### Since OpenMage 19.5.0 / 20.1.0

+PHP 7.4 is now the minimum required version.

 Most of the 3rd party libraries/modules that were bundled in our repository were removed and migrated to composer dependencies.
 This allows for better maintenance and upgradability.